Pittsburgh man charged with kidnapping after leading police on chase in U-Haul

 Albert said a customer also assisted in defusing the situation by helping the employee lock the U-Haul driver out of the building.

 “He saw the girl jump out from the light … so he had pulled over, got out of his car, ran into the store to see if we were OK,” Albert said.
-“So he had also helped get the guy out, and they got the door locked and they both called 911 — 911 told them to keep the door locked until the police got here.”
+“So he had also helped get the guy out and they got the door locked and they both called 911.
+911 told them to keep the door locked until the police got here.”

 According to Albert, the police chase involving the U-Haul began shortly thereafter.

-“He was out there screaming and hollering as well … and after he was done hollering outside, he jumped back in the U-Haul and took off,” Albert said.
+“He was out there screaming and hollering … and after he was done hollering outside, he jumped back in the U-Haul and took off,” Albert said.
 “We didn't know where he went until we found out later that they ended up on a chase and it ended in Cranberry.”

 “Police took her to get medical attention,” Albert said.